mohammednazim007/Fix-JS-Problems/README.md

 Consistent formatting: Stick to a standard format.

 Examples:

 1. Fixing a Bug:
    fix(auth): fix login issue #123
    Fix the login issue by updating the authentication logic.

 2. Adding a Feature:
    feat(ui): add new user profile page
    Add a new user profile page with user details and settings.

 3. Documentation Update:
    docs(readme): update README with new installation instructions Update the README file to include new installation instructions.

 4. Refactoring Code:
    refactor(auth): refactor authentication module Refactor the authentication module to improve code readability and maintainability.

 5. Performance Optimization:
    perf(api): optimize API response time
    Optimize the API response time by implementing caching and reducing database queries.

+6. Testing:
+   test(auth): add unit tests for authentication module Add unit tests for the authentication module to ensure its functionality.

+7. Chores:
+   chore(deps): update dependencies to latest versions Update all project dependencies to their latest versions to ensure compatibility and security.